 What they don’t understand is that the meters squared (m²) are in completely different dimensions.

 In radiative flux, the m² comes from the surface plane.
-But in conductive flux, the m² comes from multiplying thermal conductivity constant (k) by the depth (L).
+But in conductive flux, the m² comes from dividing the thermal conductivity constant (k) by the depth (L).

 The depth is orthogonal (perpendicular) to the surface plane!